 Personally, I never prefer to filter French Press coffee, as paper filters tend to remove some of the rich, oily flavors that contribute to its full-bodied character and thicker texture.

-However, if you love a completely clean brew without any sediments, you can use a paper filter.
+However, you can use a paper filter if you love a completely clean brew without any sediments.
 The paper filters will effectively remove any fine coffee particles and give you a clean and smooth coffee drink.

 Also, you need to know that there is a high amount of Cafestol in coffee oils that increases the level of Cholesterol in the human body, and it is very dangerous for people with heart disease or aged persons.